MrMontana1889/ofw-py/README.md

-# OpenFlowsAPI-water-stubs
+# ofw-py
-Python stub definitions for using the OpenFlowsAPI for Water (a.k.a.
-WaterObjectsLite) in python
+Python stubs to use as IntelliSense for Bentley OpenFlowsAPI for Water